-The two bullets for Internal and External Trigger allow the source of the PRF to be controlled by the instrument's internal generator or by an external trigger source.
+The drop down menu can be opened to change between Internal and External Trigger.
+This allows the source of the PRF to be controlled by the instrument's internal generator or by an external trigger source.
 When the trigger source is changed while the pulser is running, the pulser will be stopped and restarted using the alternate trigger.
 This ensures that if the PRF is too high the instrument will be able to compensate.